 So it surprised me when I approached him that rather than laying it at my feet, he growled ferociously and stalked out of reach, clutching his bird more tightly.

-Now, mice might not have been common at our house in Eugene, but their long-nosed Swiss cousins are thriving here, and Brisco has discovered them.
+Now, mice might not have been common at our house in Oregon, but their long-nosed Swiss cousins are thriving, and Brisco has discovered them.

 I still wouldn’t believe it if I hadn’t seen him catch two in a row, then languish on the back porch for close to a half hour tossing one of them up in the air to play catch.
 The other appeared unhurt when I intervened, so I set him free.